 R ceiling Function Example 3

 The ceiling function in R programming also allows you to ceil the numeric values in a database or table columns.
-In this example, We are going to ceil all the records present in [Standard Cost], and [Sales Amount] columns.
+In this example, We are ceiling all the records present in [Standard Cost] and [Sales Amount] columns.

-For this, We are going to use the below-shown csv data, and I suggest you refer, R Read CSV Function article to understand the steps involved in importing CSV file.
+For this, We are going to use the below-shown CSV data, and I suggest you refer to the R Read CSV Function article to import the CSV file.

 # ceiling in R example getwd() #Datat We are going to use product <- read.csv("Product_Data.csv", TRUE, sep = ",") print(product) # Applying Ceiling function on Standard Cost, and Sales Amount ceiling(product$StandardCost) ceiling(product$SalesAmount)

-From the above screenshot, you can observe that, ceiling function is returning the smallest integer value, which is greater than or equal to the values in the Standard Cost, and Sales Amount column
+From the above screenshot, you can observe that the ceiling function is returning the smallest integer value, which is greater than or equal to the values in the Standard Cost and Sales Amount column.